andreciornavei/strapi-plugin-vtex/README.md

 ## 🚀 &nbsp; _Overview_

-This plugin implements a complete purchase flow using the VTEX API, just install it and configure the environment variables to make the resources available for your front-end to consume.
+This plugin implements a complete purchase flow using the VTEX API, just install it and configure the environment variables to make the resources available for your front-end consume.

 ---